YakuzaBalooza/Dash-Engine-1.3/README.md

 Dash Engine uses C++, and as such requires a unique compilation method.
 You can't open the project straight out the box sadly.

-Luckily, we have a handy video to help you out! https://www.youtube.com/watch?v=E1kxe2q7DmY
+Luckily, there's a handy video to help you out! https://www.youtube.com/watch?v=E1kxe2q7DmY

+***IMPORTANT TO NOTE:*** The above video by Nova was created back when Dash Engine 1.1 released.
+Dash 1.1 had a required step involving an executable called "dashgen.exe".
+This step is not required for Dash 1.2 and 1.3, and as such you should be able to ignore the dashgen.exe step and everything work fine.
+All other steps still apply.

 # Screenshots
 ![Cinematic1](https://github.com/YakuzaBalooza/Dash-Engine-1.3/assets/62483766/973b6361-ad7d-4ca5-80bf-61557fdedd7d)